Biographies: 2018 Board of Directors

 In addition, Ameen provides pro-bono psychological evaluations to asylum seekers and leads a D.C. based LGBT youth advocacy coalition.

-TONY BAILEY, Member at Large
+CARLOS APONTE, Member at Large

 JAMES DOOLEY, Member at Large